dougbutner/web-4/README.md

  1. **Time-issued cryptocurrency**
 	 Individuals may receive "Time Tokens" at given intervals
  2. **Proof of Individuality**
-	 Biometric Secrets, Social Verification, and
+	 Biometric Secrets, Social Verification, more
  3. **Pseudonymity and Information Entropy** Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic GeoSocial Systems**
 	 Reflecting lessons in nature into our systems to evolve socioeconomics,

 Each idea can be used separately or in tandem.
-This paper seeks to encourage you to involve any of these ideas into your current and future projects.
+This paper invites you to involve any of these ideas into your current and future projects.

-In the following sections, we will discuss solutions to these concepts one at a time, then look at possible applications of these web 4 concepts, and a roadmap to reality.
+In the following sections, we will discuss solutions to these concepts one at a time, then look at possible applications of these web 4 concepts, and a **roadmap to reality**.

 # Why we can't have Provable democracy with web 3